mona-actions/gh-migrate-teams/README.md

 ## Usage: Sync

-Recreates teams, membership, and team repo roles from a source organization to a target organization.
+Recreates teams, membership, and team repo roles from a source organization to a target organization

 ```bash
 Usage: